Black Friday Deals Banner

 How Fast are the New Speeds?

-• nbn Home Fast II: Wholesale speeds will increase from 100/20 Mbps to 500/50 Mbps, offering five times faster download speeds and more than double the upload speed.
+• nbn Home Fast II: Wholesale speeds will increase from 100/20 Mbps to 500/50 Mbps, offering download speeds 5 times faster and upload speeds more than double.

-• nbn Home Superfast: Wholesale speeds will increase from 250/25 Mbps to 750/50 Mbps, offering three times faster download speed and double the upload speed.
+• nbn Home Superfast: Wholesale speeds will increase from 250/25 Mbps to 750/50 Mbps, offering download speeds 3x faster and upload speeds 2x faster.

 • nbn Home Ultrafast: Wholesale speeds will increase from 500 to ~1000/50 Mbps to ~1000/100 Mbps, offering double the upload speed.

-• nbn Home Hyperfast: A new wholesale plan that will offer 2000/200 Mbps for those with FTTP connections and 2000/100 Mbps for HFC connections
+• nbn Home Hyperfast: A new wholesale plan that will provide 2000/200 Mbps for those with FTTP connections and 2000/100 Mbps for HFC connections.

 • nbn Business 2000 Pro2: A new wholesale plan that will offer 2000/500 Mbps for those with FTTP connections.